RealBonus/HBSFetchedTableController/README.md

 ```
 First method gets called rights before tableView is about to show a cell.
 In this method factory must only create (or dequeue) cell, and return it.
 Second method gets called after first method, and in other cases - when fetchedResultsController signals that object has changed or moved.
 Here factory performs all cell configurations.

+## Requirements

+- ARC.
+- Most iOs and Xcode should work, nothing special.

+## Author

+Anokhov Pavel, p.anokhov@gmail.com

+## License

+TKParallaxScrollView is available under the MIT license.
+See the LICENSE file for more info.